MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/index.md

 4. Agree to the Early Beta license terms, provide your Bluemix username and password, and click **Continue**.

+5. Start the MobileFirst Server.
+    - You can either keep the server configuration at its basic level and click on **Start Basic Server**, or
-5. Optionally update the server configuration in the [Configuration tab](#configuring-the-server-instance), and click on **Start advanced server**.
+    - Update the server configuration in the [Configuration tab](#configuring-the-server-instance), and click on **Start advanced server**.

-6. Click in **Start Basic Server** to start the MobileFirst Server.

     ![Image of Mobile Foundation setup](overview-page.png)

-7. After starting the server you are presented with the MobileFirst Platform Operations Console.
+6. After starting the server you are presented with the MobileFirst Platform Operations Console.

     ![Image of Mobile Foundation setup](dashboard.png)

 ## Server configuration
-The created server instance baseline is made of:
+The basic server instance consists of:

 * A single node
 * 512MB memory